 - “Forget product.
 Study Consumer wants and needs.”

 - “Forget price.
 Understand the consumer’s Cost to satisfy that want or need.”

 - “Forget promotion.
 The word is Communication.”

 Applying similar thinking to contact center management can be beneficial when supervisors view agents as not just employees but also as consumers - of their mentors’ knowledge and experience as well as the systems and tools they use.
 Customer service agents must be ready to operate in a multi-tasking, omnichannel ecosystem - often utilizing disparate applications - to serve the needs of customers who can be demanding, impatient, and technologically savvy.
 The complexity and pressures regularly heaped on agents is a strong impetus for changing the approach to agent training and coaching.

-In a related blog post re: monitoring vs. coaching, the impacts of coaching on the agent-supervisor dynamic, as well as agent performance and satisfaction, were explored.
 In this post, I will discuss the drivers of change for improving the coaching aspect and delivering proactive customer service: Customers, Culture, Cost, and Concerns.